That coupled with my own negative experiences from school meant that I never did it in my own classes, but this year that changed.

 Getting students motivated

-Acting out parts was another strategy for motivating them to read out loud from the dialogues in the book and from the script which I found at Movie-Page.com.
+Acting out parts was another strategy for motivating them to read out loud from the dialogues in the book and from a transcript of the film clip.
 I knew my students needed oral practice and help with pronunciation and so this really helped them.

 - I was astounded by the participation and how motivated my students were.
 Students started off reading the text with the video running so they could practise accents and notice stress and intonation.